Different nervous systems, different needs.

 Yoga for Neurodiversity is a project I started in 2021, shortly after receiving an Autism diagnosis at the age of 38.
 I was finding it all to be a lot to process, and desired a way to share my experiences as a neurodivergent yoga practitioner with a community of fellow human beings who would understand.
 This project has been growing and evolving with me, and has involved developing skills like using social media, recording videos, offering live in-person and online yoga workshops, public speaking, neurodiversity advocacy, support group facilitation, and community leadership.
 I am just beginning.

 Yoga for Neurodiversity is just yoga.
-Neurodiversity-affirming yoga is just yoga.
+Yoga is inherently neurodiversity-affirming, it’s just not always presented that way.
 We don't need to reinvent yoga for neurodivergent people; we just need help to connect with affirming teachers who can guide us safely along our journey.

 I invite you to learn more here: What is Yoga for Neurodiversity?